This month’s masterpiece from Hadrian’s Villa is a mosaic depicting a group of doves drinking from an ornate bowl, known as the Capitoline Doves.

 Pliny the Elder (Gaius Plinius Secundus, 23–79 AD), Naturalis Historia (Natural History), published around 77-79 AD).
 Book 36, chapter 60.

-The mosaic today is preserved in the Musei Capitolini in Rome and hence is known as the Capitoline Doves.
+Today, the mosaic is preserved in the Musei Capitolini in Rome and is known as the Capitoline Doves.